christinebittle/OnlineStore/README.md

 # .NET Core Conditional Access
-This example includes a worker that periodically calls an open AI API to generate product descriptions.
+This example includes a worker that periodically calls [openai.com](Open AI) API to generate product descriptions.

 > [!WARNING]
 > This example is only meant to demonstrate server to server connection.
 The AI Generated content created is entirely fictional.
 Instructor / Institution is not liable for any generated content from the example, it is for entertainment purposes only.